-Find out why you shouldn’t wait for something to happen before doing anything about it health-wise.
-Discover the differences between Body System One and Two and how optimal health can be attained.
-Learn about the various tests you can take and the right tools that are available to further achieve better and more effective results with functional medicine.
+Find out why you shouldn't wait for something to happen before doing anything about it health-wise.
+Discover the differences between Body Systems One and Two and how optimal health can be attained.
+Learn about the various tests you can take and the tools available to further achieve better and more effective results with functional medicine.

 In this episode, topics include:

 01:26 Get help as early as possible

 10:19 Diet and lifestyle

 Dr. Justin Marchegiani: Hey, Evan, it's Dr. J in the flesh.
 How we doin’ this Monday?

 Evan Brand: Hey, man!
 I'm doing great.
 How are you?

 Dr. Justin Marchegiani: I’m doing great.
 Can't complain.
 It's a little rainy Monday here in Austin.
 The grass is getting plenty of water which is great.
 I got the fireplace on behind me, so it's got that wintery Christmas feel a little bit.